reactjs/react.dev/src/content/learn/typescript.md

 ### Children {/*typing-children*/}

-There are three common paths to describing the children of a component.
+There are two common paths to describing the children of a component.
 The first is to use the `React.ReactNode` type, which is a union of all the possible types that can be passed as children in JSX:

 ```ts
 interface ModalRendererProps {